 Gliding over the clear lake waters with the nearby towering White Mountain is an experience you will never forget.
 If you prefer more leisurely pursuits, try tubing while being towed by the ADK’s world class Super Air Nautique towboat.
 Each trip includes a visit to one of the great Adirondack camps, and you will also hear stories about the history of the lake and the mountains.

-35 Victor Herbert Rd, Lake Placid, NY 12946, USA, Phone: 518-524-9767
+35 Victor Herbert Rd, Lake Placid, NY 12946, USA, Phone: 518-524-9767, View Map

 Imagine sliding at breakneck speed in a tiny bobsled down the track used in 1980 by the Olympic bobsled athletes, the best bobsledders in the world!
 All the facilities Olympic athletes used during the Olympic Games held in 1980 in the Whiteface Mountains are still in use today, and you can, just for a while, pretend to be one of those athletes.

 Sitting between the professional bobsled driver and brakeman, you will start at the half- track normally used by professional sliders from all over the world.
 The speed and the rumble of the sled will take your breath away, and you will love every moment.

-Contact: 87 Bobsled Run Rd, Lake Placid, NY 12946, USA, Phone: 518-523-4436
+Bobsled Experience, 87 Bobsled Run Rd, Lake Placid, NY 12946, USA, Phone: 518-523-4436, View Map

 6. Brewster Peninsula Nature Trails

-In summer or winter, Brewster Peninsula Trails are great for stretching your legs, snowshoeing, mountain biking, running, hiking, cross country skiing, or just strolling along and enjoying the nature and the view of the lake.
+In summer or winter, Brewster Peninsula Nature Trails are great for stretching your legs, snowshoeing, mountain biking, running, hiking, cross country skiing, or just strolling along and enjoying the nature and the view of the lake.
 It starts at the gate with Corridor Trail, which starts by going down slightly and continues to descend until it flattens out at the point where it meets three other trails.

 It is about .75 miles long, and it takes less than 15 minutes to walk it.
 Lake Shore Trail goes along the shore of Lake Placid, ending at a dam.
 It is fairly rocky and uneven but great fun and quite scenic.
 It is 0.4m long, adding up to 15 minutes of travel time.
 You can also take Boundary Trail and Ridge Trail.

-Peninsula Way, Lake Placid, NY
+Peninsula Way, Lake Placid, NY, View Map

-»Lake Placid Attractions: Herb Brooks Arena
+7. Herb Brooks Arena